Jack Frost Cocktail Recipe

 2. Add pineapple juice, rum, blue curaçao, cream of coconut, and cubed ice to a blender.

-3. Blend until desired texture.
+3. Blend the cocktail until it's your desired texture.

-4. Pour into coconut-rimmed lowball glass.
+4. Pour the cocktail into the coconut-rimmed lowball glass.

 Rate this recipe